2016 Fukushima earthquake: Impact

-Shaking was felt as far North as Misawa, Japan (approx. 366km away from the epicenter of the earthquake) and as far South as Kobe, Japan (approx. 637km away from the epicenter of the earthquake) according to crowd sourced data compiled by the USGS.
+Shaking was felt as far North as Misawa, Aomori Prefecture (approx. 366 km away from the epicenter of the earthquake) and as far South as Kobe (approx. 637 km away from the epicenter of the earthquake) according to crowd sourced data compiled by the USGS.

 Seventeen people were injured during the earthquake, including broken bones and cuts from falling objects, three of which were serious injuries while only minor property damage was recorded.
 There was a fire at a research facility in Iwaki as well as a brief power outage was reported for about 1,900 houses.
 Finally, local and express trains, including the Shinkansen, were out of service for time to allow for the tracks to be inspected.

 The earthquake caused the third reactor's spent fuel cooling systems of the Fukushima Daini Nuclear Power Plant to stop, though circulation was restored after about 100 minutes.
 The radiation levels were unchanged following the brief shutdown.

 The Nikkei futures market in Japan was not significantly impacted.